Sheila-Ha/my-portfolio-react/README.md

 -
 ## Features
 - Tailwind
-  - plugin add, prose
 - pnpm
+- Bootstrap
--
+- Vite
 ## Challenges
-- Implimented Tailwind and used prose
-- Used pnPM
+- A learning curve with implimenting Tailwind for the first time

 ## Contributing